Democratic National Convention: Vice-presidential candidate nomination

 Before 1980, the party's choice of the vice-presidential nominee was usually not known until the last evening of the convention.
 This was because the presidential nominee had little to do with the process, and in many cases was not known at the start of the convention.

 In 1944 and 1956, the nominee let the convention choose the running mate without any recommendation, which led to two ballots of voting being required in each case.

 However, since 1984 (Mondale was the incumbent VP in 1980), vice-presidential nominees have always been announced by the presumptive nominee prior to the convention.

-Kamala Harris became the first female vice presidential nominee of a major party in the United States.
+During the 1984 Democratic National Convention, Geraldine Ferraro became the first female vice presidential nominee of a major party in the United States.

 Midterm conferences

 In December 1974, the Democratic National Committee held a Conference on Democratic Policy and Organization, whose official focus was to "consider and adopt a permanent Charter for the Democratic Party ... and such other matters as may be authorized by the Democratic National Committee."
 The 1974 Conference was authorized by resolution of the 1972 Democratic National Convention, and was held in Kansas City, Missouri.
 Midterm conferences were subsequently held in 1978 in Memphis and 1982 in Philadelphia, at which future candidates for subsequent Democratic presidential primaries spoke.

 Following the 1982 conference, the Democratic National Committee suspended further midterm conferences due to cost constraints.
-Revival of the Democratic midterm conference event has been repeatedly discussed, including as recently as 2025 in time for the 2026 United States elections.
+Revival of the Democratic midterm conference event has been repeatedly discussed, including as recently as 2025 in time for the 2026 United States elections., although the Democrats ultimately decided not to hold a midterm event in 2026.